-- (a) The Commission shall adopt rules governing the conduct of horse racing in this State, which shall include rules regarding play of wagers on simulcast horse races.
-In adopting rules, the Commission shall consult the State Veterinarian regarding safety of horses. - (b) When adopting rules, the Commission shall provide guidance on the issuance, denial, suspension, or revocation of a license provided under this Article, on the operation of advance deposit account wagering by ADW licensees, and on the requirements for simulcast facilities."
+- (a) Notwithstanding G.S.
+150B-1, the Commission shall adopt rules in accordance with Article 2A of Chapter 150B of the General Statutes necessary to administer and enforce the provisions of this Article. - (b) The Commission shall adopt rules governing the conduct of horse racing in this State, which include rules regarding play of wagers on previously run horse races.
+Play of wagers on previously run horse races shall be limited to a facility conducting a live horse race in accordance with the rules adopted by the Commission.
+In adopting rules, the Commission shall consult the State Veterinarian regarding safety of horses. - (c) When adopting rules, the Commission shall provide guidance on the issuance, denial, suspension, or revocation of a license provided under this Article, on the operation of advance deposit account wagering by ADW licensees, and on the requirements for simulcast facilities."